pradeesi/HybridCloudApp/HybridCloudApp/Documentation/AWS_IoT.md

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/AWS_Root_CA.png)

+Note: Save all these Certificate and Key files on your machine as you would need to upload them on Raspberry Pi (Appendix-2) and on MQTT_to_DB Agent.

 ### 5.5 Check the Certificates Page:

 Now on the "**Secure --> Certificates**" page you should see a new certificate.
 Note that your certificate is still inactive.